gbdias/teloview/README.md

 ```
 Make sure to replace the telomere string with the correct sequence for your species.
 Check [TeloBase](https://shinyapps.biodata.ceitec.cz/TeloBase/) for a compilation of telomere sequences.

-> [!INFO]
-> The Posit Cloud instance of this app is hosted on a free plan and might not be running at all times.
-For more stable usability try cloning the repository and executing the app.R script locally.
-You will need to install : shiny, shinythemes, dplyr, karyoploteR, and rtracklayer for it to work.